mihaigalos/git-change-operator/docs/reference/write-modes.md

 # Write Modes

 Write modes control how the Git Change Operator handles existing file content when writing files to your Git repository.
+This applies to both GitCommit and PullRequest resources.

 ## Overview